Creativity and Visual Communication from Machine to Musician: Sharing a Score through a Robotic Camera: In Support of Learning Methods for Co-creativity: ImproVision Extensions

 It is our hope that, in facilitating this demonstration, a few patterns may emerge: \begin{itemize} \item Musician A will express ``pleasure" in a naturalistic, nonverbal way when Musician B provides a ``nearby" guess. \item Musician A will express ``frustration" in a naturalistic, nonverbal way when Musician B provides a ``distant" guess or fails to note some salient feature. \item Musician A will communicate in a way that is possible given the occupation of their instrument. \item Musician A will communicate salient features of the music in a non-verbal (albeit exaggerated) way, such that Musician B will understand not only the name of the resulting piece but also the associated musical features and playstyles \cite{argamon2010structure} \cite{cont2006framework} that contribute to their understanding of that piece. \end{itemize}

 Accordingly, the critical data in this experiment is a strong view (or set of views) of the face and pose of Musician A during the interactions, as well as the record of the chosen piece and the guesses of Musician B to facilitate the annotation of their interactions with measurements of proximity of the guesses (or at least the demonstrated affect).
+From this data, a training corpus can be created, which represents an association between visual features of an actively-performing musician and degree of satisfaction or dissatisfaction with their partner.
+In dataset collection, this partner is a human, but from this data, interactions can be modeled for eventual replacement of the human partner with a robotic or computer partner that can infer and interpret the affect of the human musician, even while the human is physically occupied in performance posture.